Wednesday, 26 December 2012

 1 Flac , Here at Mediafire. [ 10Mb]

-Clara Butt, her husband Bertie Kennerley Rumford and their three children went down to the London Studios of The Gramophone Company Ltd on the Monday 1st of November 1909 and cut two waxes.
+Clara Butt together with her husband the baritone Bertie Kennerley Rumford and their three children went down to the London Studios of The Gramophone Company Ltd on the Monday 1st of November 1909 and cut two waxes.
 The recording ledgers as transcribed by Alan Kelly lists these as follows -

 CLARA BUTT and children (VICTOR, JOY, ...)